 - Garlic

-- Coconut Cream
+- Canned Coconut Milk (Unsweetened)

 Instructions

-Prepare vegetables – dice onion, mince garlic, chop parsley and slice mushrooms into quarters.
+Prepare vegetables – dice onion, mince garlic, chop parsley, and slice mushrooms into quarters.

 Saute onions until translucent.

-Add mushrooms, garlic, herbs and spices and cook for a further few minutes until fragrant.
+Add mushrooms, garlic, herbs, and spices and cook for a further few minutes until fragrant.

 Serve over rice/pasta/mashed potato and garnish with remaining parsley.

-Hint: taste test the sauce when you are almost done simmering and if needed, add an extra splash of soy sauce or season with salt and pepper to taste.
+Hint: taste test the sauce when you are almost done simmering, and if needed, add an extra splash of soy sauce or season with salt and pepper to taste.

 Substitutions

-- Dijon Mustard – if you don’t have this on hand, you can substitute it for American mustard, but I would suggest increasing the quantity by an extra tablespoon as it is less potent than Dijon mustard.
-You can also use English mustard, but I would only recommend starting with just 1/2 a tablespoon, then tasting and adjusting to your taste, as English mustard is very hot.
+- Dijon Mustard – if you don’t have this on hand, you can substitute it for American mustard, but I suggest increasing the quantity by an extra tablespoon as it is less potent than Dijon mustard.
+You can also use English mustard, but I recommend starting with just 1/2 a tablespoon, then tasting and adjusting to your taste, as English mustard is very hot.

 Variations

-- Spicy – add chili pepper flakes while cooking to imbue heat into the dish.
+- Spicy – add chili pepper flakes to imbue heat into the dish while cooking.

 Storage